 Our growing customer list of Service providers across the world look to Plixer to help them scale globally and adapt to emerging technologies and increasing complexity while reducing the cost of service delivery.
 This effort helps ensure higher levels of user experience to reduce customer churn.

-- Advanced threat detection: NetFlow and flow analysis techniques provide a unique perspective on network traffic that can't be found in traditional signature-based technologies such as UTMs, IPSs, and next-gen firewalls.
-For example, watching host traffic for odd communication ratios such as flow volumes to byte and packet counts can often lead to accurate detection of DDoS attacks.
-By comparing IP Addresses to host reputation databases, botnets can be detected which could be part of a larger Advanced Persistent Threat (APT) underway against the customer's environment.
+Advanced threat detection: NetFlow and flow analysis techniques provide a unique perspective on network traffic that can't be found in traditional signature-based technologies such as UTMs, IPSs, and next-gen firewalls.
+For example, watching host traffic for odd communication ratios (e.g. flow volumes to byte and packet counts) can often lead to accurate detection of DDoS attacks.
+By comparing IP Addresses to host reputation databases, you can detect botnets that could be part of a larger Advanced Persistent Threat (APT) underway against the customer's environment.
 Security-based flow analysis is a major differentiator for the MSSP that makes use of it.
-Here's a quick top 5 reasons NetFlow is valuable for network security.

-- Flexible reporting: This separates the toys from the solutions.
+Flexible reporting: This separates the toys from the solutions.
 Advanced NetFlow collection technology can provide detailed reports on hosts, critical networks, incidents, and attackers.
-Omitting any element exported in NetFlow or IPFIX is quick way to shorten the list of NetFlow collector vendors you should consider.
+Determining who omits elements exported in NetFlow or IPFIX is quick way to shorten the list of NetFlow collector vendors you should consider.

-- Ideal for a cloud-based MSSP: NetFlow and IPFIX are lightweight and can be transported anywhere.
-Across WANs, through VPNs, even from the customer's routers to the MSSP directly.
+Ideal for a cloud-based MSSP: NetFlow and IPFIX are lightweight and can be transported anywhere—across WANs, through VPNs, and even from the customer's routers directly to the MSSP.
 Unlike traditional packet capture technologies that require the MSSP to log into a device located at the customer premise, flows travel unidirectionally (like syslog or SNMP traps) and can be accessed locally at the MSSP.